WMS vs. SCM: A Guide to Key Differences and Functions

 Experience the full potential of HashMicro’s solutions by trying a free trial with our professional team.
 Discover how our advanced systems can transform your warehouse and supply chain management processes.

 • Product Dimension Tracking: This feature tracks product dimensions such as size, weight, and volume.
-This ensures accurate inventory management and helps plan storage and shipping based on product specifications.
+This ensures accurate inventory management.

 • Putaway Capacity Checking: This feature allows you to check the available storage capacity before placing new items.
 This prevents overloading and ensures the efficient use of warehouse space.